Juicy Oven Roasted Chicken

 How Long to Cook Whole Chicken Recipe Perfect & Juicy (step-by-step instructions)- after it is done roasting with golden brown and crispy skin.

-Check for Doneness: To ensure the chicken is cooked thoroughly, use a meat thermometer to check the internal temperature.
-Insert the thermometer into the thickest part of the thigh without touching the bone.
-The chicken is safe to eat when the internal temperature reaches 165°F (74°C)*.
+1. Reduce the temperature to 350°F (190°C) and cook for about 15-20 minutes per pound.
+To check for doneness, insert a meat thermometer into the thickest part of the thigh without touching the bone.
+It’s safe when the internal temperature reaches 165°F (74°C).

 carving the chicken on a cutting board after it is cooked.